PicoLisp FFI with Crystal

 You can get it on GitHub.

-This repo provides a simple example of how to use PicoLisp with Zig using PicoLisp’s FFI (native) functionality.
+This repo provides a simple example of how to use PicoLisp with Crystal using PicoLisp’s FFI (native) functionality.

-This is similar to picolisp-rust except written for Zig.
+This is similar to picolisp-zig and picolisp-rust, except written for Crystal.

 Requirements